Sumit-ai/Sumit-ai.github.io/README.md

-## My Resume is based on my repositories
+## Here is the short description of my all repository

 #### I have devided types of my repositories into three parts:
 - **Projects.**